Campaign of the Month: October 2017

 When most Kindred talk about bloodlines, they mean a lineage whose nature or inclination genuinely differs from that of its parent clan.
-True bloodlines stand out because their members favor at least one different Discipline than their parent clans, they suffer a different blood-borne weakness, or both.
-Most remarkably of all, some bloodlines practice Disciplines known to few other Kindred.
-Some bloodlines actually introduce new Disciplines that have never been seen before.
+True bloodlines stand out because they suffer a different or additional blood-borne weakness.
+Bloodlines often possess Devotions entirely unique to their members, which they jealously guard from outsiders.
+There are two types of mystical bloodlines: scions and orphans.

 Joining a Bloodline

 Any true-blooded Kindred may join their sire’s bloodline at the moment of Embrace.
 Sometimes this happens and sometimes it doesn’t; no one is completely sure why, although theories abound.
 Some sires want their childer to join their bloodlines, while others don’t.
 Typically, joining a sire’s bloodline is considered a mark of favor or prestige, and sires are proud of childer who carry on their bloodlines.
 Conversely, a childe’s “failure” to join a bloodline may be viewed as an embarrassment and/or weakness on the sire’s or childe’s part.